natcap/invest.users-guide/source/wind_energy.rst

 .. math:: \frac{V}{V_r} = \left(\frac{Z}{Z_r}\right)^\alpha
    :label: eq3

 where :math:`V` is wind speed (:math:`ms^{-1}`) at the hub height :math:`Z` (m) of a wind turbine, and :math:`V_{ris}` wind speed (:math:`ms^{-1}`) at the reference height :math:`Z_r` (m) where wind data are obtained. :math:`\alpha` is power law exponent, which is an empirically derived coefficient and varies with the stability of the atmosphere.
 For neutral stability condition, α is approximately 1/7 (0.143) for land surfaces, which is widely applicable to adjust wind speed on land (Elliott et al., 1986).
 The power law exponent has different value on ocean surfaces.
-Hsu et al (1994) found that :math:`\alpha = 0.11\pm0.03` for ocean surface under near-neutral atmospheric stability conditions.
+Hsu et al. (1994) found that :math:`\alpha = 0.11\pm0.03` for ocean surface under near-neutral atmospheric stability conditions.
 The wind energy model uses :math:`\alpha = 0.11` as a default value to adjust wind speed on the ocean surface.
 The wind profile of the atmospheric boundary layer can be approximated more accurately using the log wind profile equation that accounts for surface roughness and atmospheric stability (Manwell et al. 2009).

 .. _wind-turbine-fig: